MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 ### The time series data

-In case of the need of further processing the time series data (tabular data) resulting from the pipeline after parsing, the `time_series` property can be accessed as follows:
+In case of the need of further processing the time series data (tabular data) resulting from the pipeline after parsing, the `dataframe` property can be accessed as follows:

 ```
-print(pipeline.time_series)
+print(pipeline.dataframe)
 ```

 The result is a pandas dataframe and should look like this: